-Hi, my name is Cath and I am the founder of The Plastic Free Shop, based in Bristol, UK.
-My mission is to source ethical and sustainable alternatives to help reduce the amount of plastics in our everyday lives.
+Hi, my name is Cath and I am the founder of The Plastic Free Shop, an online store based in Bristol, UK.
+Our mission is to source ethical and sustainable alternatives to help reduce the amount of plastics in our everyday lives.

 Off I trotted, all fired up and on a mission, after all how difficult could it be?!
 It didn’t take long to become a little daunted – everywhere I looked there were plastic products that I was just buying and replacing out of habit, not to mention all the packaging with the weekly shop!

 I started to make simple changes around the home and out and about as items ran out or needed replacing.
 I spent a lot of time searching the internet and local businesses to find alternative products that are: plastic free, in minimal packaging, ethically and sustainably produced, reusable and/or compostable, do the job well that they are designed to do, are lovely to use and good value for money!